-There is in principle a similar pattern for arable farming.
+We see a similar search pattern for arable farming.
 Large fields with monocultures lead to a scaling of the landscape.
 Permacultures, food foresting, organic farming, urban agriculture are under development, working on (at least) three important pillars: increasing biodiversity, more small-scale, less negative and more positive (regenerative) impact on nature.

-Many farmers are already working on maintaining nature in their immediate environment.
+Many farmers are already maintaining nature in their surroundings.
 Many products such as cotton are used for clothing and very different products.

-There is very little nature that humans not yet had any influence on.
+There is very little nature where humans not yet had any influence on.
 If you include all indirect influences, there is no more nature on which humans have had no impact.

 The intention to “give back to nature” therefore evokes suggestions (to me) that simply cannot be fulfilled.
 Without wanting to expand on the Oostvaardersplassen (a nature park in The Netherlands), it seems to me that mention it is a sufficient already.

-It is about understanding us –humans – again as part of nature.
-And so to design our living environment according to patterns that fit in with a natural environment with diversity, regeneratively.
+It is about understanding us –humans – again, as part of nature.
+And so to design our living environment according to patterns that fit in a natural environment with diversity, regeneratively.
 Regional as well as global.